deathkiller/jazz2/README.md

 * Open the solution and build `Jazz2.Android` project

+## Extensions
+### OpenGL ES 2.0
+Alternative OpenGL ES 2.0 backend can be built separatelly.
+It does not contain all features that are available in default OpenGL 2.1 backend, but it should run faster on low-end configurations.
+**Don't use it if you have no reason for it!**

+To use it, build `Extensions/Es20Backend` project.
+It should be copied to `/Jazz2/Bin/Debug/Extensions/Es20Backend.core.dll` automatically.
+Then copy all files from `Content/_ES20` directory to `/Jazz2/Bin/Debug/Content` and replace them.

+Also, you have to remove `/Jazz2/Bin/Debug/Extensions/GL21Backend.core.dll` file to disable default OpenGL 2.1 backend.

 ## License
 This software is licensed under the [GNU General Public License v3.0](./LICENSE).